butttcoin/ButtCoinV2/source/readme.md

 ``` js
 transfer (addressto, uint tokens)
 ```
-The usual transfer function which reduces 2% of a transaction.
+The transfer function which reduces 2% of a transaction.
 1% is burned, and other 1% goes to a previous transfer initiator.
 It does not send the 1% to itself.
 Furthermore, if account is blacklisted, all of their tokens will be burned.
-This is to prevent the scammers from using a token in any way.
+This is to prevent the scammers from using a token in any undesired way.
 Function must be unlocked.
 The sender cannot be address(0), and the amount of tokens must be less than or equal to a current amount.

-assert(!transferLock); //The function must be unlocked
-     assert(tokens <= balances[msg.sender]); //Amount of tokens exceeded the maximum
-     assert(address(msg.sender) != address(0)); //you cannot mint by sending, it has to be done by mining.

 ``` js
 transferFrom (addressfrom,addressto,uinttokens)
 ```
+The transfer of any amount of `tokens` from the `from` account to the `to` account.
+1% of a transaction is burned, and other 1% goes to a previous transfer initiator.
+If the `from` is a blacklisted account, all of their tokens are burned instead.
+Function must be unlocked.
+The sender cannot be address(0), and the amount of tokens must be less than or equal to a current amount.

 ### View functions